cjdelisle/cjdns/doc/security_specification.md

 identity (permanent public key) with which the session has been established.

-3. It must not be possible to reveal the content of any packet with an fc00::/8 destination address which enters cjdns through the TUN device, except revealing it to the holder(s) of the Matching Keypair for that address.
+3. It must not be possible to reveal the content of any packet with an fc00::/8 destination address which enters cjdns through the TUN device, except to the holder(s) of the Matching Keypair for that address.

 4. It must not be possible to receive any packet with an fc00::/8 source address unless the sender is in possession of the Matching Keypair for that address and the content (not including fields in the IPv6 header other than source and destination addresses) has not been altered en-route.

-5. It must not be possible to receive a packet which is part of an ESTABLISHED session of that packet was already received before.
+5. It must not be possible to receive a packet which is part of an ESTABLISHED session if that packet has already been received.

 6. If the permanent private key is compromised, any traffic which was sent during a previous ESTABLISHED session which has since ended will not be compromised as a result.